 Same as HIST 454.
-Offered in alternate years.

-Changes in Muslim thought about Islamic institutions.
-New groupings in the nineteenth and twentieth centuries.
+Prerequisites: HIST 355 or 356 or equivalent background.
+Offered once a year.

+The course examines major religious, political, and intellectual trends, from liberalism and nationalism to various forms of Islamism.
+The emphasis is on movements in the Ottman and Arab worlds, including North Africa, and in India and Iran, from the nineteenth century to the present day, though other periods and areas may be considered.
+The course traces the origins and follows the consequences of these trends and movements, and examines how they relate to each other.

-460 Selected Topics in Middle Eastern History, 600-1800 AD (3 cr.)
+- 460 Selected Topics in Middle Eastern History, 600-1800 AD (3 cr.)
 Same as HIST 460.
 May be repeated for credit when content changes.
 Prerequisite: appropriate course(s) from ARBS 343-345 series or consent of instructor.
-Offered in fall and spring.

-462 Selected Topics in the History of the Modern Middle East (3 cr.)
+Offered in fall and spring. - 462 Selected Topics in the History of the Modern Middle East (3 cr.)
 Same as HIST 462.
 May be repeated for credit when content changes.
 Prerequisite: HIST/ARBS 355 or HIST/ARBS 356, whichever is appropriate or consent of instructor.
-Offered occasionally.

-463 Selected Topics in the History of Islamic Thought and Institutions (3cr.)
+Offered occasionally. - 463 Selected Topics in the History of Islamic Thought and Institutions (3cr.)
 Same as HIST 463.
 Prerequisite: consent of instructor.
 Offered in spring.
 May be repeated for credit when content changes.

 464 Islamic Art and Architecture in India and Pakistan (3 cr.)
 Prerequisite: ARBS 465 and 466 or consent of instructor.
 Offered occasionally.

 Religious and secular architecture and decoration of Islam in the Indian subcontinent; discussion of the formative impulses from pre-Islamic traditions of India and Pakistan and Islamic influences from Persia, Afghanistan and Central Asia.

 465-466 Islamic Architecture in Turkey, Persia and Central Asia (3 cr.)
+Prerequisite: ARBS 270.
+Offered in alternate years.
 First semester: Ghaznavids, Seljuks, and Mongols.
 Second semester: Timurids, Safavids, and Ottomans.

 467 Islamic Architecture in Spain and North Africa (3 cr.)
 Prerequisite: ARBS 270.
 Offered occasionally.
 Religious and secular architecture and decoration of Islamic Spain and North Africa; discussion of formative impulses from Byzantium and Umayyad Syria.